FrenchFive/paint/README.md

 ## 🛠️ Features
 - Brush Tools: Choose the size to create your masterpiece! ✍️
+- Size slider uses 10 steps and the eraser defaults to twice the brush size.
 - Color Palette: Pick your favorite colors 🌈
 - Eraser Tool: Remove paint strokes without affecting imported images. ❌
 - Smooth brush rendering for better performance.
 - "New" option clears the canvas (Ctrl+N) via the File menu.
+- Browser shortcut for Ctrl+N is overridden so it clears the canvas instead of opening a new window.
 - Save Your Artwork: Download your creations as images to share with friends. 💾
 - Modern interface with improved toolbar styling.
 - Continue drawing even if the cursor leaves the canvas.